How do you choose an SSD drive for your data center? Take a look at speed versus capacity.

 Because FOTA mostly happens in the background, the IT manager has the option to control exactly what updates are pushed, when they are pushed and how users are prompted to reboot their devices to make use of the patched or upgraded operating system.
 FOTA has the same security infrastructure as the rest of Android — all updates have to be properly signed to let the user device check that it is receiving only authentic and verified updates.

 FOTA moves smartphone patching and updating from the users, who used to drag their phones to a desktop and plug it into a USB port, to an OTA process controlled by carriers and enterprise IT departments.
-With tools such as Samsung E-FOTA, the IT manager uses a cloud-based console or tool within their EMM to take control of the entire patching process.
+With tools such as Knox E-FOTA, the IT manager uses a cloud-based console to take control of the entire patching process.
 This improves security and reliability of mobile devices to match expectations of desktop devices: synchronized updates managed in such a way that applications and operating systems all mesh together.

 There are a few advantages of enterprise IT taking control of firmware updates for mobile devices: